BJRitchie/MTRX2700_Assignment2/README.md

 #### Part B - Callback Function:
 - Establishes a callback function during the initialisation of the module
 - Re-transmits the string back over the UART
+##### Testing Plan:
+- Enter a string into the PuTTY terminal once the code is running
+- The string should be re-transmitted back to the terminal
 #### Part C - Interrupt-Based Receiving:
 - Adapts the serial receiving process to an interrupt-based approach
 - Interrupt used to handle data reception dynamically